regosen/Gapless-5/README.md

 A gapless JavaScript/CSS audio player for HTML5

-**PROBLEM**: There are 2 modern API's for playing audio through the web, and both of them have problems:
+**PROBLEM**: There are 2 modern APIs for playing audio through the web, and both of them have problems:

 - **HTML5 Audio**: the last chunk of audio gets cut off, making gapless transitions impossible
 - **WebAudio**: can't play a file until it's fully loaded